gauravchawhan/excel-sample-hyperexecute/README.md

 # Pre-requisites

 Before using HyperExecute, you have to download HyperExecute CLI corresponding to the host OS.
 Along with it, you also need to export the environment variables *LT_USERNAME* and *LT_ACCESS_KEY* that are available in the [LambdaTest Profile](https://accounts.lambdatest.com/detail/profile) page.

+## Permissions
+You need to configure your lambdatest account by asking the customer support to configure your orgID to the excel scaleset to run any excel test cases into your account.

 ## Download HyperExecute CLI